Nespresso Original vs Vertuo - which one should you buy?

 Cons of Nespresso Vertuo

-- Limited range of machines and high entry price point
+- Limited range of machines and high entry prices

-Capsules for the Vertuo machines are dome shaped and they come in three different sizes, which can be used to make four different-sized drinks: Espresso, Gran Lungo, Mug and Alto.
+Capsules for the Vertuo machines are dome shaped and they come in three different sizes, which can be used to make four different-sized drinks: Espresso, Gran Lungo, Mug and Alto (414ml of coffee).

-Vertuo machines use a completely different brewing technology to Original line models - and most other coffee makers.
+Vertuo machines use a completely different brewing technology to Original line models and most other coffee makers.
 The 'centrifusion' technology spins capsules at high speed to create a thick foamy crema on top of the coffee.
-While a standard espresso may have a couple of millimetres' worth of golden crema on top, a Vertuo coffee has around a centimetre of thick foam.
+While a standard espresso may have a couple of millimetres of golden crema on top, created by pressure, a Vertuo coffee has around a centimetre of thick foam.

-Nespresso says this means you can make longer drinks but still have the crema experience, though it may not be regarded as authentic to coffee fanatics.
+Nespresso says this means you can make longer drinks but still have the crema experience, although coffee fanatics may not regard it as authentic.

 Vertuo coffees are designed to work best with cold milk.
 Nespresso has even coined a new drink, the 'Reverso', created by putting milk in your cup first and then allowing the coffee to brew over it, though we found this left us with a rather tepid brew.

-Currently there are three Vertuo machines available, all costing around £199.
-The main differences are in capacity, looks and one model has automated opening and closing and a movable water tank.
+Currently, there are three Vertuo machines available, ranging from around £99 up to £199.
+The main differences are in capacity and looks, but one model has automated opening and closing and a movable water tank.

 Nespresso Original vs Vertuo: do you get less choice of coffee capsules?

-In a nutshell, you'll get a much wider range of coffee options, and price points, with Nespresso Original machines, as you aren't tied into Nespresso-branded pods.
+In a nutshell, you'll get a much wider range of coffee options and prices with Nespresso Original machines, as you aren't tied into Nespresso-branded pods.

 Here's a quick breakdown of the key differences in capsule range and price:

-Our expert coffee tasting panel rate the espresso made by each coffee machine, so you can see how both Nespresso systems fare compare to each other - and rival pod coffee brands, such as Lavazza and Illy, in our .
+Our expert coffee-tasting panel rate the espresso made by each coffee machine, so you can see how both Nespresso systems fare compared with each other - and rival pod coffee brands, such as Lavazza and Illy - in our .

 Nespresso Original and compatible capsules

-Nespresso brand capsules are only available from the Nespresso website or in one of Nespresso’s own stores (called ‘boutiques’), you can buy Nespresso compatible pods in just about every major supermarket and online.
+Nespresso brand capsules are only available from the Nespresso website or in one of Nespresso’s own stores (called boutiques), whereas you can buy Nespresso-compatible pods in just about every major supermarket and online.

-Some Nespresso compatible pods are much cheaper, and there are also compostable options (as opposed to the aluminum Nespresso capsules, which you have to send back to Nespresso for recycling).
+Some Nespresso-compatible pods are much cheaper, and there are also compostable options (as opposed to the aluminium Nespresso capsules, which you have to send back to Nespresso for recycling).

 Nespresso Vertuo capsules: what's the difference?